Reimirno/golinks/README.md

 ## Chrome Extension
 If you would like to just type in `go/gh` (instead of `localhost:8080/go/gh`) and make it work, you need to add `127.0.0.1 go` to your host file, which usually is `/etc/hosts` on Linux/MacOS and `C:\Windows\System32\drivers\etc\hosts` on Windows.

-If you are using Chrome, you can also install the extension that is included in `browser/chrome/src` directory.
-See [How to load unpacked or unsafe extensions](https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962) for guidance.
+If you are using Chrome, you can also install the extension that is included in `browser/chrome/src` directory to your Chrome browser.
 Basically, go to `chrome://extensions`, enable "Developer mode" (using top-right corner switch), click "Load unpacked" and select the `browser/chrome/src` directory.

 Then, in extension configuration page, you can specify the server URL where you are hosting the `redirector` service, which by default is `http://localhost:8080`.